Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Constraint analysis: This analysis helps identify inefficiencies and their impact on the company’s ability to generate profits.

 • Capital budgeting: This technique analyzes information required to make necessary decisions related to expenditures.
-Managerial accountants present their findings to owners and managers to help with budgeting decisions.
+Managerial accountants present their findings to owners and managers to help create business budgets

-• Trend analysis and forecasting: Trend analysis and forecasting identifies patterns and trends of product costs and recognizes unusual variances from the forecasted values.
+• Trend analysis and forecasting: This managerial accounting technique identifies patterns and trends in product costs and recognizes unusual variances from the forecasted values.

-Managerial accounting analyzes financial information and provides performance reporting, which assists business owners in comparing actual profits with projections.
+Managerial accounting analyzes financial information and provides performance reporting and financial forecasting, helping business owners compare actual profits with projections.

 5. Accounting information systems